ctse020/Ctse.XrmToolbox.CopyFlow/README.md

 # Ctse.XrmToolbox.CopyFlow

-With this plugin for XrmToolBox you can easily copy a cloud flow.
+With this plugin for XrmToolBox you can easily copy PowerAutomate/Cloud flows.

 ## Usage instructions:
 * Click on the button "Load solutions", then all unmanaged solutions with a cloud flow will be displayed.